echovl/cardano-go/README.md

 ## Getting started

-First create a new wallet and generate your mnemonic
+First create a new wallet and generate your mnemonic squence:

 ```
 $ cardano-wallet new wallet myWallet -p simplePassword
 mnemonic: banner capital gift plate worth sand pass canvas pave decade pig borrow cruel lunar arena
 ```

-If you already have a wallet you can restore it running this command:
+If you already have a wallet you can restore it using a mnemonic and password:running this command:

 ```
-cardano-wallet new wallet restoredWallet -m=talent,risk,require,split,leave,script,panel,slight,entire,soap,chase,pill,grant,laugh,fringe -p simplePassword
+$ cardano-wallet new wallet restoredWallet -m=talent,risk,require,split,leave,script,panel,slight,entire,soap,chase,pill,grant,laugh,fringe -p simplePassword
 ```

 You can inspect your wallets using the `list` command: